Drone surveys for construction and development

 The DEM data developed for the above outputs can be rendered as precision contour maps, much like a topographic map from drone surveys but in a form that can be overlaid onto many other geo-referenced data types.
 Each line in the contour map represents a set elevation over a section of the site.
 New lines represent a change in the elevation equal to the contour separation provided.

-Queensland Drones uses precision ground control points (represented above as green discs) to orthorectify the underlying data behind the contour maps, so we can generate contours at intervals of 0.25m, 0.5m or 1m for incorporation into design systems and design drawings.
-The typical accuracy of these contours is 0.15m horizontal and 0.2m vertical.
-These contours are delivered as SHP shape files and/or as KML/KMZ files.
+Queensland Drones uses precision ground control points (represented above as green discs) to orthorectify the underlying data behind the stitched imagery, so we can generate contours at intervals of 0.25m, 0.5m or 1m for incorporation into design systems and design drawings.
+The precision of these contours can be as good as 1-2cm horizontal vertical.
+These contours can delivered as SHP shape files and/or as KML/KMZ files, or as DWG/DXF/CSV data files.

 To find out more about how our Drone Surveys and Aerial Mapping Services can benefit your projects, give us a call on our toll-free number below, or use one of the other links to request a quote or a callback, usually within one working day.